lblabr/d8w3css/README.txt

 8- Drupal8 W3CSS Theme comes with ability to create your own private w3.css
 theme and apply it to your site.
 9- Drupal8 W3CSS Theme comes with 8 social media links easy to configure.
-10- Drupal8 W3CSS Theme has a top region with three flexible blocks.
-Block width will change automatically based on the number of assigned blocks.
-Block share equal width based on number of assigned blocks.
-(Example, If you have only two blocks in top area block, Block share 50% each block, If you assign three it come 33.3% each).
-Block width will change automatically based on assigned block, Block share equal width based on assigned block.
-(Example, If you have only two blocks in top area block, Block share 50% each block, If you assign three it come 33.3% each).
-11- Drupal8 W3CSS Theme has a bottom region with four flexible blocks.
-Block width will change automatically based on the number of assigned blocks.
-Block share equal width based on number of assigned blocks.
-(Example, If you have only three blocks in bottom region, Block share 33.3% each block, If you assign four it come 25% each).
+10- Drupal8 W3CSS Theme has a top region that includes three flexible regions.
+(The total space in the top region will be divided by the number of regions you filled.)
+11- Drupal8 W3CSS Theme has a bottom region that includes four flexible regions.
+(The total space in the bottom region will be divided by the number of regions you filled.)
-12- Drupal8 W3CSS Theme has a footer region with three flexible blocks.
-Block width will change automatically based on the number of assigned blocks.
-Block share equal width based on number of assigned blocks.
-(Example, If you have only two blocks in footer region, Block share 50% each block, If you assign three it come 33.3% each).
+12- Drupal8 W3CSS Theme has a footer region that includes three flexible regions.
+(The total space in the footer region will be divided by the number of regions you filled.)
 13- Drupal8 W3CSS Theme comes with font awesome added to the css library.
 14- Drupal8 W3CSS Theme comes with jQuery match height.
 Example, if you have three blocks in the top area, they will always have the height in any width.